ryanoglesby08/javascript-workshop/code/3/give-to-attendees/guide.md

   `$ ./node_modules/.bin/babel index.js`

   BOOM!
-You should see a syntax error similar to what you saw in the browser before.
+You should see a syntax error similar to what you saw in the browser before:

-  TODO: Run this to get the actual error!
+   `SyntaxError: index.js: Unexpected token`

   The "latest" preset only includes standard ECMAScript syntax and features, but JSX is not a standard part of the language.
 We will need to install and configure